 The key here is that you’re answering the FAFSA question on marital status “as of today”, i.e., the day you’re filling out the FAFSA form.

-So, let’s walk through three possible scenarios and figure out the consequences of a change in marital status of one or both your parents.
-To illustrate, we will use the 2023-24 school year for your FAFSA application, which requires 2021 tax information.
+So, let’s walk through 3 possible scenarios and figure out the consequences of a change in marital status of one or both your parents.
+To illustrate, we will use the 2024-25 school year for your FAFSA application, which requires 2022 tax information.

-Scenario 1 — Your parent was NOT married in 2021 and didn’t file taxes as married.
+Scenario 1 — Your parent (who counts) was NOT married in 2022 and didn’t file taxes as married.
 However, on the day you’re filling out the FAFSA form, that parent is married.
-This means that you will need your stepparent’s 2021 income on your FAFSA form.
+This means that your stepparent’s 2022 income must be included on your FAFSA form.

-Scenario 2 — Your parent was married in 2021 and filed taxes as married.
+Scenario 2 — Your parent (who counts) was married in 2022 and filed taxes as married.
 But the parent is no longer married on the day you’re filling out the FAFSA form.
-This means that you will need to deduct your parent’s former spouse’s 2021 income from your FAFSA form.
+This means that your parent’s former spouse’s 2022 income must be deducted from your FAFSA form.

-Scenario 3 — Your parent was married in 2021 and filed taxes as married.
+Scenario 3 — Your parent (who counts) was married in 2022 and filed taxes as married.
 But the parent is divorced and married to another person on the day you’re filling out the FAFSA form.
-This means that you will need to deduct the former spouse’s 2021 income, but add the new spouse’s 2021 income.
+This means that the former spouse’s 2022 income must be deducted, but the new spouse’s 2022 income must be added to your FAFSA.

 Once you know which parents count for FAFSA purposes, you should ask them to take the following steps.